benmvp/slides/2023/connecttech/divops.md

 NOTES:

-- Now we have a Frontend Engineer...
+- Now I am a Frontend Engineer...
   - Who's not writing any UI code
   - But instead is focused on everything else besides the actual feature development
 - As my good friend Jonathan points in this tweet...